Scientist Training Programme Quality Standards Committee

 text

-I am currently a third year trainee in microbiology having joined the STP straight after university, where I graduated with a biology and biotechnology degree from Bangor University.
+I am a recent graduate of the STP in Microbiology.
+I joined the STP straight after university, where I graduated with a biology and biotechnology degree from Bangor University.
 I am also a committee member for the London Trainee Network to support trainees based in London, and I have represented the school and the STP on several occasions at careers fairs and at the STP induction event.

 I have been very lucky with my training experience and I am passionate about making sure that every single trainee is being supported by their workplace and the school and receives the highest standards of training.
 Being part of the QSC as a learner representative means I can advocate for my peers and make sure the STP provides trainees with the skills to fit into the ever-changing landscape of healthcare science.